razorpay/devstack/README.md

 # Devstack
-Devstack is Razorpay's Developer Experience Solution for cloud on laptop
+Devstack: Razorpay's cloud native development ecosystem

 ## What is Devstack
 At razorpay, we run all our workloads on kubernetes.
 Like any other mature organization, we have an involved CI/CD practice with extremely sophisticated pipelines.
 While this works great for all production and pre-production workloads, we have been noticing over a period of time a bunch of development challenges.